Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Algorithmic details

-is a $(1-s+\alpha s,a+2,0)$--block-encoding of $H(s)$, since we require $a+1$ auxiliary qubit for a block-encoding of $A(s)$ and one additional auxiliary qubit for the block-encoding of the projector.
-Since $H(s)$ acts on 2 more qubits than $A$ the block-encoding $U_{H(s)}$ acts on $n+a+4$ qubits in total. \end{proof} Given this basic building block, we move on to the details of the randomized part of the algorithm.
+Since $H(s)$ acts on 3 more qubits than $A$, the block-encoding $U_{H(s)}$ acts on $n+a+ 5$ qubits in total. \end{proof} Given this basic building block, we move on to the details of the randomized part of the algorithm.